Topics Related to Field Dressing:

 It’s easy to roll over a deer, but elk are very heavy.
 If you can’t dump out the blood get as much as you can out to help it cool down inside.
 Soak some up with a rag.

 There will still be wads of fat and other tissue stuck to the inside of the carcass.
 The more you remove, the cleaner it will be.
 Truth be told, I always leave lots of stuff in there and all is well in the end (excuse the pun).
+In fact, I usually do the gutless method, unless I can load it whole and hang it to finish the job.

 I have even left the rectum alone with a section of the intestine still attached.
 When I do that I pull as much of the poop pellets (you can feel them inside of the intestine) away from the anus with my hand before cutting the intestine a good ways from the rectum.